yaliboi/Backslash-Train-Ticket/README.md

 features but i'm mainly using it in order to run the front and the back at once, and to share common types. it seems like some of the edge's connections do not exist for example there is no such node as "assurance-service", so i will ignore them.

+# Problems And The Future
+there are a few problems with what i did, first of all the way the filtering works is a bit problematic beacuse it's not designed in a way that is convinient for implementation of OR rules, for example each node has startsWith = true or false, which checks all the startswith validations for that node, in order for more complex quering to occur i should've provided startsWith and all the other node validations an array of validations, and in the end i would check their AND, OR logic. this would've also solved another big problem i have - the INCLUDES validation dosn't work as expected with more then 1 INCLUDES Filters beacuse it checks for both INCLUDES validations on the same node insted of for each node seperatly, had i planned this better or had more time this would've been solved. the final problem is with the quering method itself, i didn't have enough time to make it as efficent as possible, altough i think its kinda good, low complexity and runs within less then 5ms on my pc (altough on a small dataset) as it is right now, it can be a lot more efficent, i have some calls to arrays that could be prevented with better mapping, and the main problem with my current method is checking the same nodes twice, for example if one node's child is another node's grandchild then the beacuse the code goes layer by layer, it will check that node and it's children twice leading to greater then o(n) complexity. the solution i would've implemented if i had more time would be before updating a node's children (or parents if we are going backwards), the code would check if there are more node parents that haven't yet passed on their data to the node, and only after all the parents passed the data, then it will start passing the data downwards, doing this would essentialy make it so each node will passed only once when going forwards and once when going backwards.